RECYCLING SIGNAGE DO’S & DON’TS

 3. Highlight Benefits

-Prepared by the Recycle Right New York team at the Syracuse University Center for Sustainable Community Solutions.
+Prepared by the Recycle Right New York team at the Institute for Sustainability Engagement (ISE) at Syracuse University.